-Google is the flagship subsidiary and company that led to the creation of Alphabet, which is the third largest tech giant globally, with a market cap of $1.4 trillion and $40 billion net income in 2020.
+Google is the flagship subsidiary and company that led to the creation of Alphabet, which is the third largest tech giant in the world.
 Google generates most of its revenues from its context-aware advertisement business through Google search, Google Ads and YouTube.
 As Google is all about data, the company has unmatched expertise and success in the management and monetization of data, and also in research and development of all the methodology and technology that is required to manage data at truly enormous scale.
 Google is constantly expanding its global footprint.
-It currently has over 140,000 employees and more than 150 offices and data centers around the world.
+It currently has over 150,000 employees and more than 150 offices and data centers around the world.

 Google Cloud Platform is Google’s cloud offering for enterprises of all sizes.
 It is built on the same strong technical foundation and suite of tools Google uses internally for its core services such as Google Search, Google Ads, Google Mail and YouTube.
 Google Cloud Platform was introduced in 2008 and is a constantly growing suite of IaaS, PaaS and SaaS solutions, which are suitable for any kind or size of use case.